TakumaE/TorusE/README.md

 Example data are in data/example/.

 ## Reproduction of the results
-1. Put the datasets WN18 and FB15k under ./data/.
+1. Put the datasets WN18 and FB15k under ./data/wn18 and ./data/fb15k.

 2a. run the following command for FB15k
 ```